Hornbill-Docs/esp-config/esp-config/monitor/sessions.md

 A single user can have a maximum of 5 sessions active at one time.
 Because of this, a single user name may show more than once under different session IDs.
 :::

 One or more sessions can be cleared by using the multi-select checkboxes and then clicking on the `X` button.
-If a session is cleared for an active user, they will be presented withe a disconnection notice, at which point they can choose to reconnect and create a new session.
+If a session is cleared for an active user, they will be presented with a disconnection notice, at which point they can choose to reconnect and create a new session.

 By clicking on an individual session in the list, a detailed report of that session will be displayed, including